 The name KROKODIL came from a half-cooked idea for a possible personal art-zine (which is kind of what this is, if you look at it abstractly enough).

-Just as I was thinking of how my name suggestions are all weirdly related to both drugs and Swedish, the track "DOLBOEB" by Russian Village Boys came on.
-I love that track, so I got distracted and nodded along to the quick, fried beats.
-But this time I actually tried to listen to the lyrics, why not check how my Russian comprehension is doing?
-And one of the most repeated words was indeed "крокодил", or "krokodil".
+One night, I was sitting at my desk and listening to music.
+Just as I was thinking of how my name suggestions for the site were all weirdly related to both drugs and Swedish, the track "DOLBOEB" by Russian Village Boys came on.
+As I listened to the quick, fried beats, it all came together in my mind.
+The song has very few lyrics, but the most repeated word is of course "крокодил", or "krokodil".

 Since I have an uncontrollable hunger for knowledge about anything vaugely Eastern European, I had alredy researched the drug earlier and seen horrific pictures of the effects.
 (Here is an article without graphic pictures.)